PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 despite the same average error rate.

-In psychological research this type of results is usually presented as a `contingency table`_ or `cross tabulation`_ of expected vs. emprical results. `Signal detection theory`_ offers a whole range of techniques to characterize a classifier's performance based on that.
+In psychological research this type of results is usually presented as a `contingency table`_ or `cross tabulation`_ of expected vs. empirical results. `Signal detection theory`_ offers a whole range of techniques to characterize classifier's performance based on that.
 From this angle a classification analysis is hardly any different from a psychological experiment where a human observer performs a detection task, hence the same analysis procedures can be applied here as well.